Below are a list of tips to help parent coordinators/parent leaders prepare for Parent-Teacher Conferences. Visit the Parents and Families

 Ask every parent who comes in during parent-teacher conferences what activities he/she would like to participate in at your school.
 Try to gauge their interest level to suggest ways they can be involved, from minimal, (e.g., be a greeter at an event) to pull-out-the-stops, (e.g., lead a volunteer effort to coordinate an event).

-Prepare to Meet the Translation Needs of Families
+Meet the Language Interpretation Needs of Families

 Have copies available for parents to review your annual: